openstack-archive/fuel-plugin-swiftstack/doc/source/user.rst

 SwiftStack Controller
 ---------------------

-SwiftStack provide two types of controllers, first one is **public controller** (we called `Platform controller`) and the second one is **On-Premises controller**.
-The public controller is for customers they don't want to setup a SwiftStack Controller on their data center and also allow the nodes have internet connectivity for management purpose.
-So, if you don't have an controller account yet, `try to create it`_ .
+SwiftStack provides two options for the Controller: the **Hosted Controller** (we called `Platform controller`_) and the is **On-Premises Controller**.
+The Hosted Controller is a as-a-service solution for customers who don't want to set up and maintain a SwiftStack Controller in their data center.
+This option requires the SwiftStack nodes have internet connectivity to be managed.
+If you don't have an account on the `Platform controller`, `sign up on our website`_.

-In On-Premises controller, you need to get the setup script and tarball from SwiftStack sales, and they'll help you to setup an On-Premises controller.
+The On-Premises controller is a SwiftStack controller deployed in a customer datacenter behind the customer's firewall.
+To obtain the On-Premises controller, please `contact SwiftStack Sales`_.

-And make sure you have an account can login to controller and able to setup a Swift cluster before you start to test the plugin.
+Before you can use the plugin, you will need to have deployed an On-Premises Controller, or have an account on the Hosted Controller.

 The network configuration in SwiftStack Controller is quite simple, just check the SwiftStack Nodes can reach SwiftStack controller because SwiftStack Nodes communciate with controller over OpenVPN connections.
 But if